 #4 - Quantity Discounts

 Another great way to improve sales and average order value is to offer discounts based on the quantity purchased of a specific product.
-These discounts can be structured any number of ways, including a flat rate, a fixed percentage, or a sliding scale.
+These discounts can be structured in any number of ways, including a flat rate, a fixed percentage, or a sliding scale.

 This can be especially advantageous to eCommerce websites that are looking to sell both to the average consumer as well as distributors and merchants that need to buy in bulk.
-You can setup your quantity discount structure such that those looking to purchase in bulk do not have to contact you directly to negotiate a price.
+You can set up your quantity discount structure such that those looking to purchase in bulk do not have to contact you directly to negotiate a price.
 The more automation your website has in this regard, the more labor hours your company can allot to innovation and growth.
-If your website doesn't have this type of capability, talk with a website designer about adding on the functionality.
+If your website doesn’t have this type of capability, talk with a website designer about adding on the functionality.

 #5 - Offering Reward Points

-Offering your customers rewards point for each dollar spent is a great way to encourage visitors to become loyal, repeat customers.
+Offering your customers rewards points for each dollar spent is a great way to encourage visitors to become loyal, repeat customers.
 These reward points can be expressed in “points” or “dollar-value”, depending on what you think makes more sense for your target market.
 Many believe that website visitors are more enticed to spend “50 Example.com Dollars” vs “50 Example.com Reward Points”, so keep that psychology in mind when determining how to name your points system.